 RIVERSIDE (CNS) - The nearly 200 people quarantined at March Air Reserve Base for possible novel coronavirus exposure will likely be allowed to leave the base tomorrow after repeated screenings showed no signs of the pathogen, health officials said today.

-“People who have not developed symptoms will have successfully completed their quarantine and will be free to leave the base,” Kaiser said Monday.
+“People who have not developed symptoms will have successfully completed their quarantine and will be free to leave the base,” said Dr. Cameron Kaiser, the county's public health officer.
 “To date, no one has tested positive for novel coronavirus among the 195 in quarantine.
 Two individuals with symptoms were re-tested and also found to be negative, and they since recovered.”

 Over the last two weeks, two children became feverish and were taken to Riverside University Medical Center in Moreno Valley, where they were placed under isolation -- each accompanied by a parent -- for observation.
 Both minors and their parents were permitted to return to the quarantine site after lab results confirmed no presence of coronavirus.

 Kaiser expressed concern about elevated fears tied to the virus leading to inappropriate behavior.